USA Next: Criticisms

 The organization has also received criticism from conservatives and libertarians for signing on to a lawsuit against the tobacco industry.
 Theodore Frank of the American Enterprise Institute called the lawsuit "frivolous" and Walter Olson of the Manhattan Institute for Policy Research and Cato Institute criticized the move as placing them in company with Eliot Spitzer for litigiousness.

-Supportive views

-There are seniors who feel that the AARP has a socially liberal outlook, which is not relevant to their needs as elders and may actively go against their values.
-Seniors who feel this way find conservative groups like USA Next to be more compatible to themselves.
-This more socially conservative outlook is buttressed by Charles Jarvis's connections to Focus on the Family.

 Staff and board members

 Information from Public Citizen and from USA's IRA form 990.